mautic/user-documentation/docs/builders/email_landing_page.rst

 Enabling the builder
 ====================

 Since Mautic 3.3-RC1 the Builder is available to enable in the Plugins section of Mautic.
-Go to the Settings by clicking the cog wheel at the top right > Plugins > GrapesJS and click the GrapesJS icon.
+Go to the Settings by clicking the list settings icon at the top right > Plugins > GrapesJS and click the GrapesJS icon.
 Change the slider to Yes.

 Now you need to **clear your Mautic cache** located in ``var/cache`` and refresh the Landing Page before you can work with the new GrapesJS Builder.
 Some browsers may also require you to clear the browser cache.